ISSN 2410-7751 (Print)

 Institute of Cell Biology and Genetic Engineering of the National Academy of Sciences of Ukraine, Kyiv

-Wild plant species are of great interest as a source of pharmacologically valuable compounds but a great number of them are endemic and/or endangered ones.
+Wild plant species are of great interest as a source of pharmacologically valuable compounds but a significant number of them are endemic and/or endangered ones.
 Modern plant biotechnology can provide reliable methods for their utilization without disturbing natural populations.
-In vitro culture methods for Rhodiola species are being intensively developed to include them into various biotechnological programmes.
+In vitro culture methods for Rhodiola species are being intensively developed to include them in various biotechnological programs.

 Aim.
 Development of a protocol for direct Rhodiola rosea L. plant regeneration from leaf explants.